aiven/inkless/inkless/KnownChallenges.md

 We should be able to use the fetch mechanism (with some modifications) in Inkless for brokers that are not partition owners to fetch data from the owner and store it in their cache.

+Replication factor could also be used to manage high-fan-out topics: ones with many more consumers than producers.
+Perhaps rather than having a single broker per AZ responsible for caching data, more than one copy could be kept loaded.
+In Infinispan for example, there can be multiple "owners" for a key which can all serve requests.

 ### Integration with existing Tiered Storage data

 Can we read existing tiered storage data into an Inkless broker?